asreview/asreview-makita/README.md

   -s DATA_FOLDER                                   Dataset folder -o OUTPUT_FOLDER                                 Output folder --init_seed INIT_SEED                            Seed of the priors.
 Seed is set by default!
-  --query_strategy                                 Query strategy to use for the simulation.
+  --query_strategy QUERY_STRATEGY                  Query strategy to use for the simulation.
 Default is set to 'max'.
   --model_seed MODEL_SEED                          Seed of the models.
 Seed is set by default!
   --template TEMPLATE                              Overwrite template with template file path.
   --n_runs N_RUNS                                  Number of runs